dmbarbour/glas/docs/GlasDesign.md

 If a function is giving us poor performance, it is feasible to replace that function with a compiler built-in or hardware.
 However, it is useful to maintain the reference definition for analysis, debugging, and because it allows us we can treat this replacement as an 'optimization' instead of a semantic extension to the language.

-It is feasible to accelerate an abstract CPU or GPGPU.
-This simulation would be restricted to a memory-safe subset of behaviors, perhaps checking the code before 'running' it.
-Assuming the code argument is static, checks and further compilation could be performed ahead of time, targeting an actual CPU or GPGPU.
+It is feasible to accelerate simulation of an abstract CPU or GPGPU, running on actual hardware.
+This simulation must be restricted to a memory-safe subset of behaviors, though this could be achieved through proof-carrying code and static analysis.
+When the code argument is static, checks could be performed ahead of time.

 Acceleration may influence under-the-hood representations of data.
 For example, large lists and binaries might be encoded as finger-tree ropes to support efficient slices, concatenation, and indexing.
 The system can specialize abstract machine state to enable efficient multi-step operations.
 It is useful to treat *accelerated representations* as abstract to avoid accidental conversions.

 To resist silent performance degradation, annotations requesting unrecognized or unsupported acceleration should be reported at compile time.
 Of course, we can support 'optional' acceleration as a flag in the annotation.
 Ideally, accelerators will also be verified through automatic testing.

+### Laziness and Parallelism

+If we can prove a subcomputation is 'pure' calculation and will terminate in some reasonable period, we can transparently make that computation lazy or evaluate it in parallel.
+This allows users to set up expensive computations for evaluation in the background.

+In context of transactions, we can commit while computation is ongoing.
+A future transaction can later wait on the result to become observable.
+In general, we can chain further lazy and parallel operations, and it is feasible to observe partial results without waiting on the full thing.
+I think this would provide an effective basis for pipelining between transactions.

+In a distributed computation, lazy data might be serialized as an external reference, to be provided later or upon demand.
+This reference could include a secure hash of the computation to be performed to better fit with memoization and content distribution.

 ### Stowage